 Stretching about 3,000 kilometers (1,900 miles) from north to south, Argentina has a variety of ecosystems ranging from desert and jungle in the north to windswept Patagonian plains and cold-water coastline in the south.

 Argentina has 46 nationally protected areas which include national parks and reserves.
 Add on to that even more provincial parks and private reserves.
 Some are near human populations.
-Others are further afield and you will need to go on tour – but it’ll be worth the extra cost.
+Others are further afield and you will need to go on an arranged tour, but that will be worth the extra cost.

-In contrast, along the Southern Atlantic coast, rhea, penguins, elephant seals and whales.
-Come, get your hiking boots on and your camera ready as we get wild in Argentina!
+In contrast, along the Southern Atlantic coast, you'll encounter rhea, penguins, elephant seals and whales.
+Come, get your hiking boots on and your camera ready as we explore the breadth of Argentina wildlife!

 And yes – you can get there by bus!

 In the northeast corner of Formosa Province, on the border with Paraguay, is this gem of a national park.
 Comprised of 51,889 hectares (128,220 acres) of Humid Chaco forest in the Río Pilcomayo river basin, it has a bit of everything for you.

-Closest town: Laguna Blanca (town; 20 kilometers / 12 miles south)
+Closest town: Laguna Blanca (20 km south)

-How to get there: local bus
+How to get there: Local bus.

-Wildlife to see: black howler and other monkeys, jaguar, tapir, capybara, crab-eating fox, caiman; cormorants, toucans, storks
+Wildlife to see: Black howler and other monkeys, jaguar, tapir, capybara, crab-eating fox, caiman; cormorants, toucans, storks.

-Best season: all year, though austral spring and fall are best; summer (December-February) is the rainy season
+Best season: All year, though austral spring and fall are best; summer (December-February) is the rainy season.

-Lodging: small hotels (Laguna Blanca town), camping (in the national park)
+Lodging: Small hotels (Laguna Blanca town), camping (in the national park).

-Several small Pilagá indigenous villages are entry points into the Bañado: El Vertedero (45 kilometers / 28 miles north of Las Lomitas) is best for birdwatching; and from Fortín Soledad (70 kilometers / 43.5 miles northwest of Las Lomitas) you can explore the wetlands in canoe and visit Pilagá communities.
+Several small Pilagá indigenous villages are entry points into the Bañado.
+One such village is El Vertedero (45 kilometers north of Las Lomitas) and is best for birdwatching.
+The other good entry village is Fortín Soledad (70 kilometers northwest of Las Lomitas), where you can explore the wetlands in a canoe and visit Pilagá communities.
 The entire Bañado is a birdwatcher’s paradise.
-Sunsets and sunrises in Bañado de Estella are stunning.
+Sunsets and sunrises in Bañado de la Estrella are stunning.

-Closest town: Las Lomitas (45 kilometers / 28 miles south)
+Closest town: Las Lomitas (45 km south)

-How to get there: tour
+How to get there: Arrange a tour.

-Wildlife to see: giant anteaters, capybara, maned wolf, jaguar, caiman, anaconda; plus over 100 species of bird, including jabiru, black-faced ibis and roseate spoonbill
+Wildlife to see: Giant anteaters, capybara, maned wolf, jaguar, caiman, anaconda; plus over 100 species of bird, including jabiru, black-faced ibis and roseate spoonbill.